 The concerts generally last around 45 minutes.
 As is practice in northern Europe, clapping is done at the end of the concert only and don’t expect an encore performance.

 The inside of the famous concert halls may only be seen when attending a paid performance or on the daily guided tours.
 These hour-long guided tours in German and English start at 1:30 on most days – prior reservations are not possible but tickets (€5) may be purchased from noon on the day of the tour.

 Transportation to the Berliner Philharmonie

-The closest bus stops are Philharmonie on the very convenient bus 200 or use buses M48 and M85 (stop Kulturforum / Varian-Fry-Straße).
-All the public transportation options at Potsdamer Platz are only a block away and a great option especially after a concerts when bus 200 gets very full in both directions.
+The closest bus stops are Philharmonie on the very convenient bus 200 and 300 or use buses M48 and M85 (stop Kulturforum / Varian-Fry-Straße).
+All the public transportation options at Potsdamer Platz are only a block away and a great option especially after a concerts when bus 200 and 300 get very crowded.